openscenegraph/OpenSceneGraph/VisualStudio/MUST_READ_ME.txt

 --

-For syntax highlighting in VisualStudio which the stanard C++ style headers found in the OSG :
+For syntax highlighting in VisualStudio which the standard C++ style headers found in the OSG :

 VisualStudio6.0